 Australian diver Melissa Wu is an Olympic silver medallist, a world championship medallist, and a NSW Institute of Sport (NSWIS) scholarship holder.

-Having represented Australia at three Olympic Games (Beijing 2008, London 2012 and Rio 2016), Melissa will compete at her fourth Olympic Games when she takes to the platform at Tokyo 2020, becoming just the third Australian diver to compete at four Olympics.
+The Sydneysider has represented Australia at four Olympic Games (Beijing 2008, London 2012, Rio 2016 and Tokyo 2020) becoming just the third Australian diver to compete at four Olympics.

 Melissa began diving in 2003, at age 10, and claimed a number of junior and state titles throughout 2004/2005.
 She won gold in the 10m platform event at the 2006 Australian Open Diving Championships – her first senior diving competition.
 The win earned Melissa a place on the 2006 Melbourne Commonwealth Games team where the then 13-year-old won a silver medal in the 10m synchronised event with team mate and fellow NSWIS athlete Alexandra Croak.